aswinbkk/mobile_robot_pathplanning/README.md

 retrieval that can be integrated into the robot’s autonomous following capabilities.
-The project presents several challenges, including optimizing the algorithm to function efficiently on the ATMEGA2560 microcontroller, balancing competing constraints such as computation, storage, and movement limitations.
+The project presents several challenges, including optimizing the algorithm to function efficiently on the ATMEGA2560 microcontroller, balancing competing constraints such as computation, storage, and movement limitations.
 However, through this project, we hope to develop our skills in software and hardware engineering and gain comprehensive knowledge of implementing academic algorithms in real-world products.
 The results of this project could have practical applications in various industries,